fullstackdevlop/react-interview-questions/README.md

 ### What is Bundling in React and why do we use it?

+Bundling is the process of combining multiple JavaScript files into a single file or a few files.

+This is typically done to optimize the performance of web applications by reducing the number of HTTP (network) requests needed to load a page.

+> Webpack is a highly configurable bundler tool that can handle not only JavaScript files but also various assets like stylesheets and images.

 ### How to set React to Production Build?

 ## 💪Advanced

 ### What is Higher Order Components (HOC) in React?

+A Higher-Order Component (HOC) is a function that takes a component as an argument and returns a new component with additional functionality.

+It is an advanced technique in React for reusing component logic.

+There are some advantage of HOC:

+- Make code more optimized and readable
+- Easy to handle
+- Copying the same logic in every component

 ### How to create props proxy for HOC component?